Sjowel/Project-x/README.md

 ### File structure

-time-capsule-project/
-│
+/Images                 # All the images I used on my website styles.css              # The stylesheet for the website script.js               # The JavaScript for the website
-├── index.html         # Main HTML file
+index.html              # Main file for the website
-├── styles.css         # CSS file for styling
-├── script.js          # JavaScript file for functionality
-└── images/            # Directory containing images

 ---